planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

-In the data/ directory (that ships with this workshop), you will see a file called meteors.zip.
+In the data directory of the workshop bundle, you will see a file called meteors.zip.
 It is a shapefile contained inside an archive (ZIP file).
-If you double click on the archive, you’ll see that it contains the following suite of files: meteors.shp, meteors.shx, meteors.dbf, meteors.prj
+If you open the archive, you'll see that it contains the following files: meteors.shp, meteors.shx, meteors.dbf, meteors.prj.

-Go back to GeoServer, and navigate to the Layer Importer.
+Navigate to the Layer Importer.
 This is accessible in the GeoServer web interface by clicking on the Import Data link on the left side of the page.

-In the box titled Configure the data source, click Browse ..., and navigate to the location of the archive.
-Click on the file to select it.
+In the box titled Configure the data source, click Browse... and navigate to the location of the archive.

+Click the meteors.zip file to select it.

-Click Next.
-Leave all other fields as they are for now.
+Leave all other fields as they are for now and click Next.

 --------------------------------------------------